loreanvictor/tmplr/README.md

 <br/>

+> [!TIP]
-> 💡 A recipe is a `.tmplr.yml` file that modifies the project via interactive prompts / contextual info.
+> A recipe is a `.tmplr.yml` file that modifies the project via interactive prompts / contextual info.

 <br>